-It is expected that the government of Brazil will amend the country's current mining legislation which governs certain of the operations and activities of the Company in Brazil.
-It is not known what the changes will comprise of or when the changes will be approved and implemented, if ever.
+The government of Brazil has announced its intention to amend the country's current mining legislation which governs certain of the operations and activities of the Company in Brazil.
+A draft of the legislative changes has been released but it is subject to further parliamentary review and possible changes.
+It is not known what the final form of such changes will comprise of or when the changes will be approved and implemented, if ever.
 Such changes in legislation could have a material adverse effect on the Company's business, financial condition and results of operations and cause increases in exploration expenses, capital expenditures or production costs, or abandonment or delays in development of the Company's existing and/or new properties, including the Trairão Project.